On This Page

 |---|---|---|

-ENGS 20: Introduction to Scientific Computing (may not be taken under the non-recording option) or |
+| Computer Science | 2 courses | COSC 1: Introduction to Programming and Computation or ENGS 20: Introduction to Scientific Computing (may not be taken under the non-recording option) COSC 10: Problem Solving via Object-Oriented Programming |

-* Students with prior experience in calculus (as demonstrated through AP, IB, A-level, or placement exams) may place out of MATH 3 and/or Math 8, and may be required instead to take the MATH 8 and 13 sequence, or MATH 11.
+* Students with prior experience in calculus (as demonstrated through AP, IB, A-level, or placement exams) may place out of MATH 3 and/ or Math 8, and may be required instead to take the MATH 8 and 13 sequence, or MATH 11.

 ** Students with no prior experience in chemistry will be placed in CHEM 5.
 Students with prior experience with chemistry (as demonstrated through AP, IB, or A-level exams) automatically receive credit for CHEM 5.
 Students who place into CHEM 11 via placement exam must complete CHEM 11 towards the prerequisite requirements, as they only receive credit for CHEM 5 after successfully completing CHEM 11.